 - Checkered flags

 - Blaze and the Monster Machine mylar balloons

 - Blaze and the Monster Machines plates, etc

 - AJ helmet

-If you’re interested in the graphics you see in this party, shoot me an email.
+If you’re interested in the graphics you see in this party, see the set for sale here.

 Hope this gives you some inspiration for an easy-to-do, yet photo worthy DIY Blaze and the Monster Machines birthday party of your own!